 The Detroit Tigers hosted local members of the Montford Pointe Marines, who recently received a Congressional Medal of Honor in Washington D.C.
 Additionally, the Veterans were recognized prior to the National Anthem.
 The Montford Pointe Marines also had the opportunity to meet Detroit Tigers Legend and hometown hero Willie Horton.

 To show appreciation to the veterans of the United States Armed Forces, Tigers players and coaches visit patients at the Detroit VA Medical Center.
-Tigers pitchers Darin Downs and Luke Putkonen visited with patients and participated in a Wii Baseball tournament with the Veterans.
-Each patient received Tigers gifts and a copy of the Operation Opening Day DVD courtesy of FOX Sports Detroit's Mario Impemba and also had the opportunity to take photos with the players.
+Tigers pitchers Phil Coke, Ian Krol, Chad Smith and FOX Sports Broadcaster Mario Impemba visited with patients and participated in a Wii Baseball tournament with the Veterans.
+Each patient received Tigers gifts and a copy of the 2014 Operation Opening Day DVD courtesy of FOX Sports Detroit's Mario Impemba, an autographed Tigers photo signed by the visiting players and broadcasters and Tigers gifts.